eltiffster/readingDocs/README.md

 <<print $something>>
 ```

 As mentioned above, you can print variables or values.
 This is helpful for checking if the output of a function is what you expected it to be.
-If you have a complex function with several discrete steps or pass the output of one function into the input of another, printing the output of each step/function can save you a lot of frustration.
+If you have a complex function with several discrete steps, or you pass the output of one function into the input of another, printing the output of each step/function can save you a lot of frustration.
 Otherwise, if something breaks, you'll have a harder time figuring out where it goes wrong!

 Yes, there will probably be an [error message](#9-understanding-error-messages) pointing to a specific line or spot in your code anyway, but I still prefer to know earlier where possible.
 A decision you make in solving the error may have consequences in other code elsewhere (e.g. choosing to ditch a specific library).